 Side Effects Of Gel Manicure

 Gel manicures are slowly becoming the rage of the town.
 Everyone young and old wants to try and is sporting the gel based manicured nails as they are shiny, glossy, almost bullet proof as they don’t smudge easily and make your nails look stylish.
-But there is a flip side to it which is not usually known to us and we must consider it before we go for a next round for this manicure.
+But there is a flip side to it which is not usually known to us.
+We must consider it before we go for a next round for this manicure.

 I am so scared since I read this online and wanted to share it with you immediately as I have my own set of friends going for these treatments on an on-going basis.
 Experts say that we must give a good gap like a few weeks to go for the manicure again as the nails might not be recuperating from the earlier treatment in a week’s time.
 We must, therefore take good time off.